 The IRIA Strategic Plan calls for implementation and subsequent accreditation to applicable ISO standards.
-The IRIA Advisory Board has directed that implementation of ISO 9001:2008 – Quality Management Systems be the first order of business.
+The IRIA Advisory Board has directed that implementation of ISO-9001 – Quality Management Systems and a host of additional standards for conformity.

-The IRIA Strategic Plan also calls for further future ISO standards alignment relating to:
+The IRIA Strategic Plan calls for further future ISO standards alignment relating to:

 - Records Management

 - Risk Management- principles and guidelines